nelsoncardenas/Customer-segmentation-on-Online-Retail-Data-Set/README.md

 # Customer-segmentation-on-Online-Retail-Data-Set
 Customer segmentation (or market segmentation) are techniques to split customers into clusters based on similarities to get a sense of their behavior.
 In this notebook, we are going to analyze patterns in the Online Retail Data Set from the UCI Machine Learning Repository.
-You will find K-means and RFM model to segment
+A k-means model is used based on the RFM measures.

 ### Archives
 * **Customer Segmentation.ipynb**: main file with the logic.
 The visualization in GitHub don't show